Magic of Machine Shorthand

 Sound complicated?
 Well, yes and no. Machine shorthand requires certain talents.
 For instance, a good vocabulary is important.
 You have to be able to recognize the words you hear in order to instantly write them in shorthand.
 Good grammar skills are helpful.
 The ability to concentrate over long stretches is a job requirement.
 You can’t be daydreaming while people are talking 225 wpm!
 And good finger coordination is essential.
 We all use keyboards, but some people are more comfortable with keyboards than others.
 Just as anyone can learn to play the piano, anyone can learn machine shorthand – but those with a talent for it will learn much faster.

 Intrigued?
 Try it out – for free!
 In just six sessions, Project Steno’s Basic Training Program or NCRA’s A-to-Z Program will tell you if you have the right stuff and, just as important, whether you would enjoy a stenographic career.
 Attending and completing an introductory program is mandatory to be accepted into the Project Steno program.
 We want you to succeed!
 We expect these program “graduates” to be more likely to succeed than others.

 THERE’S A POT OF GOLD AT THE END OF THE RAINBOW!

-To succeed in court reporting school you need determination, perseverance, and the willingness to work hard.
+To succeed in school you need determination, perseverance, and the willingness to work hard.
 The payoff is entrée to a rewarding, exciting, and well-paid career!

-Today’s court reporter is equipped with sophisticated technology like this high-tech steno machine.
+Today’s court reporter or captioner is equipped with sophisticated technology like this high-tech steno machine.

-A facility with language, a strong work ethic, and patience are required to succeed as a court reporting student.
+A facility with language, a strong work ethic, and patience are required to graduate.
 The career that awaits you is worth the effort!